tier2tickets/Knowledge-Base/content/integration/autotask.rst

 Autotask Integration
 =====================
 This guide will show you how to set up your new Helpdesk Buttons with Autotask.
 This process is quick and easy.
-You will need an administrative login for AutoTask.
+You will need an administrative login for Autotask.

-The first step involves configuring a Manager user in AutoTask.
+The first step involves configuring a Manager user in Autotask.

-In the main AutoTask menu, select Admin and then Resources.
+In the main Autotask menu, select Admin and then Resources.

 .. image:: images/at-image-9.png
 Click the ‘New’ button to open the new user window.